-It is interesting to note the close crossover of the creative and contemplative paths at this stage.
+It is interesting to note the close crossover in this stage of the creative and contemplative paths.
 The classic Zen ox drawing of stage six depicts a musician, an artist.
-This is the stage of the spiritual path where creativity is acknowledged, even celebrated, the openness of creative practice being employed as a metaphor for deep connection to the source.
+This is the stage of the spiritual path where creativity is acknowledged, even celebrated, the openness of creative practice is employed as a metaphor for deep connection to the source.
+Mindful creativity is the goal.
 On the creative path, this stage is also where art making and spirit come closest.
 A common feeling in flow is that of being controlled by a supernatural force, the energy doing the drawing.
 The dancer is danced when we give ourselves up to the process.